sbingi/travelexpenses/README.md

 ## Known Issues/Todos ##

 - tbd

 ## Third-party Code ##

-This library makes use of a number of third-party components:

 - [Google Place Autocomplete](https://developers.google.com/places/documentation/autocomplete), returns place information based on text search terms and can be used to provide autocomplete functionality for text-based geographic searches.